-Pro Forma Histo rical
+Pro Forma Histo orical

 As of December 31, As of Dec ember 31,

 2023 2023 2022

 Cash, cash equivalents and restricted cash(a) \$ 3,597 \$ 1,551 \$ 2,067

 Total assets 47,194 46,121 44,471

 Due to related parties 34 532 575

 Total liabilities(b) 38,226 37,741 32,864

 Total equity 8,968 8,380 11,607

 Total liabilities and equity 47,194 46,121 44,471

-- (a) In connection with the Spin-Off, we expect to receive a net cash contribution from GE to be used for our future operations such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
-At the time of sale, a portion of the cash consideration that we will receive from EDF will compensate us for the amount of cash recorded in Assets of business held for sale. - (b) On January 1, 2023, in advance of the Spin-Off, pension plans sponsored by GE, and previously accounted for as multiemployer plans, were legally split or allocated.
+- (a) In connection with the Spin-Off, we expect to either receive a net cash contribution from GE to be used for our future operations or to make a cash distribution to GE such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
+Based on the December 31, 2023 cash balance of approximately \$2.2 billion, consisting of (1) cash, cash equivalents and restricted cash of approximately \$1.6 billion and (2) approximately \$0.6 billion reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to EDF, a net cash contribution to us from GE of approximately \$2.0 billion would be required.
+This amount, however, will be finalized based on the performance of GE Vernova in the first quarter of 2024, so that the cash balance expected at the time of the Spin-Off will be approximately \$4.2 billion.
+At the time of sale, a portion of the cash consideration that we will receive from EDF will compensate us for the amount of cash recorded in Assets of business held for sale.
+The planned sale of a portion of our Steam business to EDF is not a strategic shift as described in ASC 205, and therefore has not been and will not be presented in the future as discontinued operations. - (b) On January 1, 2023, in advance of the Spin-Off, pension plans sponsored by GE, and previously accounted for as multiemployer plans, were legally split or allocated.
 GE allocated to GE Vernova a net deficit of \$1.6 billion associated with these plans at the date of plan separation or allocation.
 See the "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our combined financial statements and the corresponding notes included elsewhere in this Information Statement.